silver-sat/rpi-flight-software/newimage.md

 ## Initial Image
 1. Startup the Raspberry Pi Imager
+2. Select RPi OS (Other)
-2. Choose "Raspberry Pi OS (32-bit)"
+3. Choose "Raspberry Pi OS (legacy) lite (Bullseye, No desktop, 32-Bit)"
-3. Choose drive "D:\" for SD card
+4. Choose drive "D:\" for SD card
-4. Click "Cog" for settings:
+5. Click "Cog" for settings:
    1. Set image customization options: to always use
    2. Set hostname to: "satellite" or "ground"
    3. Enable SSH: use password authentication